 Each workout suggested is designed to provide an appropriate level of challenge while satisfying a specific need or improving a particular aspect of performance.
-Your current training load, load focus, recovery time, sleep data and the profile of recently performed workouts all factor into your workout suggestions.
+Depending on the capabilities of your Garmin device, some or all of the following factors will be considered when generating your suggested workout: current training load, load focus, recovery time, sleep data and the profile of recently performed workouts.

 Some days your suggested workout will focus on building your endurance base or facilitating recovery.
-Other days will focus on developing maximum aerobic performance capacity, your ability to tolerate high-intensity efforts, perform and repeat dynamic intervals, or speed.
-The suggested workouts take advantage of Garmin’s long-standing on-device workout capabilities that give real-time guidance that tells you when to step up the intensity and when to take your foot off the gas.
+Other days, workouts will focus on developing maximum aerobic performance capacity, including your ability to tolerate high-intensity efforts and perform and repeat dynamic intervals or speed.
+The suggested workouts take advantage of Garmin’s longstanding on-device workout capabilities that give real-time guidance, telling you when to step up the intensity and when to take your foot off the gas.
 This can be especially helpful during lower-intensity activities where it can be easy to overshoot your mark.

 Like any good workout program, consistency and variety are vital to your success.
 These elements are built into the workout suggestion system.
 Performing suggested workouts regularly will help you stay on track and keep improving.
 On some devices, over time you will notice a mixture of lighter training weeks, harder training weeks and some in between.
 These patterns conform to well-established training periodization methods employed by top sports scientists and exercise physiologists.